tldr-pages/tldr/pages/linux/x11vnc.md

 # x11vnc

-> A VNC server for real X Displays.
+> A VNC server that will enable VNC on an existing display.

 - Launch a VNC server that allows multiple clients to connect: